delphian/lua-rift-library/README.md

 AOMRift
 ================

-Helper functions for writing a Rift addon in lua
+Helper functions for writing a Rift addon in lua.